Delemangi/finki-discord-bot/README.md

 For development purposes, be sure to run `npm run prepare` to install the Git pre-commit hooks.

+Also, this project contains a dev container configuration for hot reloading.
+If you encounter issues in the dev container with Prisma, then run `npm run generate` to regenerate the Prisma client.

 ### Installation (Docker)

 1. Clone the repository: `git clone git@github.com:Delemangi/finki-discord-bot.git`